-This is a list of authors whose books have been criticized for problematic content.
+This is a list of authors whose books have been criticized for containing and condoning problematic content.

 This page exists in large to recognize authors who, as people, have not spoken out or behaved in such a a way that hurts communities so much as they have had books which have been heavily criticized for their content.
+This may include harmful stereotypes and/or problematic behaviors that are not called out as bad or are otherwise condoned.
 If other information comes to light, these authors may migrate to different lists.

 - I recently came across a series of posts discussing problematic content in Spin the Dawn, including ableism in that the MC impersonates her disabled brother and transphobia (crossdressing – again, impersonating her brother).
 Lim listened to early reviewers and some elements were edited out, but many readers felt this wasn’t enough.

 - Marie Lu has received criticism of Warcross for using ableist language (see this review and this review), as well as some ableist representation in The Rose Society (this review, this review, and this review) where “hearing voices” is equated to “being evil”.